NCPre-K is a free pre-kindergarten program for eligible children that support children’s development and literacy skills.

 To access the 2018-2019 NC PreK Application and Instructions, please click below:

 NC Pre-K provides high quality educational experiences for income-eligible four year-olds, in order to enhance their kindergarten readiness.
 Children served by NC Pre-K attend a full school day (6-1/2 hours), full school year program (up to 10 months) and will be served in classrooms in private childcare programs, county childcare program, or Head Start.

 The program targets children who turn four years of age by August 31, will be entering kindergarten the following school year, and who may be at risk for poor school outcomes.
 Factors that can influence poor school outcomes include: low family income, children with an identified disability, limited English proficiency, a chronic health condition, and developmental or educational need.
 Family income eligibility is based on 75% of the state median income or below.

 The NC Pre-K Program Requirements are built on the premise that to be successful academically in school, children need to be prepared in all five of the developmental domains that are critical to children’s overall well-being and success in reading and math as they enter school: Approaches to play and learning; social and emotional development; health & physical development; language development & communication; cognitive development.

 Interested in being an NC Pre-K provider in Transylvania County?
-Please contact September Ferguson Fisher for more information on how you can serve NC Pre-K children in Transylvania County.
+Please contact Smart Start for more information on how you can serve children in Transylvania County.

 For more information, please contact: